dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

    Short names make the 'IsEnabled' faster.

  * DO - use the 'Start' and 'Stop' suffixes for events that define an interval of time.
 For example
-   Naming one event 'RequestStart' and the another 'ReqeustStop' is good because tools can use the convention to determine that the time interval betweeen them is interesting.
+   naming one event 'RequestStart' and the another 'ReqeustStop' is good because tools can use the convention to determine that the time interval betweeen them is interesting.

 ### payloads